syncfusion-content/flutter-docs/Flutter/maps/tooltip.md

 * Refer the [`MapShapeLayer.enableBubbleTooltip`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayer/enableBubbleTooltip.html), for enabling tooltip for the bubbles.
 * Refer the [`MapShapeLayer.enableShapeTooltip`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayer/enableShapeTooltip.html), for enabling tooltip for the shapes.

-## Custom Widget for shape tooltip
+## Custom widget for shape tooltip

-You can also able to add customized widget for shape tooltip with the [`MapShapeLayer.shapeTooltipBuilder`].
+You can add a customized widget for shape tooltip with the [`MapShapeLayer.shapeTooltipBuilder`].
 The [`MapShapeLayer.shapeTooltipBuilder`] will be called with the corresponding index every time when you tap or click on a shape.
 You can return the customized widget from this callback.

 {% tabs %}
 {% highlight Dart %}